-Now in its 15th year, Tennessee Cello Workshop is an extensive three-day exploration and celebration of cello playing and music making.
-The program consists of a series of master classes, lecture presentations, cello ensemble events, cello competitions, and concerts.
+The Tennessee Cello Workshop is an extensive three-day exploration and celebration of cello playing and music making.
+Now in its 16th year, the program consists of a series of master classes, lecture presentations, cello ensemble events, cello competitions, and concerts.
 The Tennessee Cello Workshop TCW encourages all interested in the cello--professional and pre-professional cellists, amateurs of all ages, young cellists, & cello enthusiasts--to participate.
 One can participate on a huge variety of levels of proficiency on the instrument.
 The one unifying characteristic of all registrants is a great love for the cello.

 Over the years the TCW has had many of the country's foremost cellist pedagogues on our faculty.
-This year we are joined by guest artist faculty Carter Enyeart, Sera Smolen, Avi Friedlander, Eli Lara, Dan Allcott, Alicia Randisi-Hooker, Kathleen Bowman, and Kirsten Cassel-Greer as faculty at our workshop.
+This year I am joined by guest artist faculty Stephen Balderston, Melissa Kraut, Dan Allcott, Kirsten Cassel Greer, Nick Curry, Avi Friedlander, Charae Kruger, and Alicia Randisi-Hooker.

 Finally, the TCW gratefully welcomes and thanks our many sponsors, including the University of Tennessee School of Music, and several highly regarded Violin (read “cello”) Shops.
-During the weekend workshop participants have the chance to thank representatives from these organizations, as well as shop for music, cellos and accessories, as well as get their bows rehaired.
-Thanks, sponsors!
+During the weekend workshop participants have the chance to thank representatives from these organizations, as well as shop for music, cellos and accessories, or get their bows rehaired.
+Thanks, dear sponsors!

-I invite you to experience a great weekend of stimulation, growth, and enjoyment communing with our wonderful cello community at the 2013 TCW, this February 15-17 at the University of Tennesse in Knoxville.
+I invite you to experience a great weekend of stimulation, growth, and enjoyment communing with our wonderful cello community at the 2014 Tennessee Cello Workshop, February 21-23, 2014 in the beautiful new Natalie Haslam Music Center at the University of Tennessee in Knoxville.